Ali-mohamed2003/Ecommerce_customer_data/README.md

 1. *High-Value Customers*: A small percentage of customers account for a large portion of the revenue.
 These customers are ideal candidates for targeted marketing campaigns.
 2. *Seasonal Trends*: Sales are highly seasonal, with significant spikes during the holiday season.
 This insight helps in inventory planning and marketing efforts.
-3. *Regional Insights*: Certain regions consistently outperform others, suggesting opportunities for geographic expansion.
+3. *Sales by Date*: Certain dates consistently outperform others, showing high sales during specific periods.
+This helps identify peak shopping times and allows businesses to prepare their inventory and marketing strategies accordingly.
 4. *Product Optimization*: Some product categories are underperforming, indicating potential for either discontinuation or marketing push.

 ---